Adams Dairy Bank History (2006 – 2013)

-Capital BancCorp provided backroom support (auditing, software, IT, payroll, and other services) and allowed local executives to focus on their customers.
+Capital BancCorp provided backroom support (auditing, software, IT, payroll, and other services) that allowed local executives to focus on their customers and vision.
 David and prospective investors liked the idea of retaining full control of the customer experience while benefiting from Capital BancCorp’s support.
 The partnership provided a good mix of what Adams Dairy Bank values: modern technology and efficiency alongside traditional community banking.

-Capital BancCorp agreed to provide capital and support.
-David gathered a group of local directors committed to bringing what would become Adams Dairy Bank to Blue Springs.
-David sought business leaders intimately involved with the community and local economy.
-The initial board included Craig Brandon, David Chinnery, William “Bill” Essman, Gregory Jacobson, Cathy Lincoln, Joseph “Joe” Mackey, M.D., Craig Montgomery, Stan Ricketts, Brad Scott, and William “Bill” Wrisinger.
+Capital BancCorp agreed to provide capital and support and David gathered a group of local directors committed to bringing what would become Adams Dairy Bank to Blue Springs.
+He sought business leaders intimately involved with the community and local economy.
+The initial board included Craig Brandon, David Chinnery, William “Bill” Essman, Gregory Jacobson, Cathy Lincoln, Craig Montgomery, Stan Ricketts, Brad Scott, and William “Bill” Wrisinger.

 Stan Ricketts served as the first Chairman of the Board and brought a wealth of banking experience.
 Bill Essman managed Adams Pointe Conference Center and was the Blue Springs Chamber of Commerce President.
 Craig Brandon was co-owner of a large, local construction firm and had a strong accounting and entrepreneurial background.
-Craig Montgomery was a real estate agent and a large residential property owner in the Kansas City area.
-Joe Mackey was a family-care doctor serving the Blue Springs area.
+Craig Montgomery was a real estate agent and a large residential property owner in the Kansas City area..
 Cathy Lincoln and Gregory Jacobsen were entrepreneurs in Lee’s Summit and Blue Springs with years of experience founding and growing companies.
-Bill Wrisinger was a property developer in the Blue Springs area and the owner of various businesses including Sonic franchises.
-Brad Scott was Regional Administer of the General Services Administration with deep political experience at the state and national level.
+Bill Wrisinger was a property developer in the Blue Springs area and the owner of various businesses across the area.
+Brad Scott was Regional Administrator of the General Services Administration with deep political experience at the state and national level.
 Directors came from a variety of backgrounds and had a community focus in common.
-All of the directors lived and worked around Jackson County as adults, and a majority of them attended local schools as children.
-Local ties and unique expertise gave the Adams Dairy Bank team a special understanding of the local economy, as well as the loan and deposit environment in which it would operate.
-Now it was up to David to assemble a team.
+All of the directors lived and worked around Jackson County, and a majority of them attended local schools.
+Local ties and unique expertise gave the Adams Dairy Bank team a special understanding of the economy, as well as the loan and deposit environment in which it would operate.
+The board was set and now it was up to David to assemble a team.

 Forming the Team (Early 2007)

-David was Branch Manager at First Community Bank in Lee’s Summit when he first had the idea to start Adams Dairy Bank.
+David set out to form the Adams Dairy Bank team starting with his colleagues at First Community Bank.
 He immediately knew that Cheyanne Reed, his longtime banking associate and friend, would be a strong asset for the new bank.
 Cheyanne was David’s first boss in his banking career and they had worked together for over a decade.
 Her experience in banking, her energy, and her integrity compelled David to seek her as a leading partner.
 She was hesitant at first, but David was persistent.